 SARAH BARTLETT, b.
 January 22, 1758, Bolton, Tolland Co., Conn.

 ELIOT BARTLETT, b.
 December 16, 1760, Bolton, Tolland Co., Conn.; d.
 Norwich, Windsor Co., Vermont

 JONATHAN BARTLETT, b.
 June 13, 1762, Bolton, Tolland Co., Conn.

 MARY BARTLETT, b.
 July 12, 1765, Bolton, Tolland Co., Conn.

 MOSES BARTLETT, b.
 January 24, 1767, Bolton, Tolland Co., Conn.; d.
 July 30, 1768, Bolton, Tolland Co., Conn.

 MOSES BARTLETT, b.
 February 09, 1769, Bolton, Tolland Co., Conn.

 JARIUS BARTLETT, b.
 September 22, 1771, Bolton, Tolland Co., Conn.

-Gershom Bartlett's wife died in Vermont in 1778.
-But they say Gershom died in Bolton so he must have returned to his Bolton family after his wife died and then he died in Bolton in 1798.
-It is also possible he died in Vermont because you can see several of his children died up there.
-So this has to be investigated further.
+Margaret Darte Bartlett died in Vermont in 1778.
+But it is said that Gershom died in Bolton, so he may have returned to his Bolton family and died here in 1798.
+It is also possible he died in Vermont because several of his children died up there.
+This has to be investigated further.